foxdonut/angular-foxdonut/docs/ngrx-data.md

     super('Car', http, urlGenerator);
   }

-  // Override the getAll method to define custom behaviour getAll(): Observable<Car[]> {
+  // Override the getAll method to change the URL and manage the response getAll(): Observable<Car[]> {
     return this.http.get('/path/to/cars').pipe(map(response => response.records));
   }